prismicio/php-laravel-starter/readme.md

 php artisan serve
 ```

 Your Laravel starter project is now up and running!
-However, by default, it will display some documentation to help you getting started with your Laravel project.

 #### Configure the starter project